anhduongnguyen/IFB452_Group17_BlockchainProject/README.md

 1. Open `contracts/` in Remix IDE
 2. Compile each `.sol` file
-3. Deploy to Sepolia or local Hardhat network
+3. Dploy to Sepolia or local Hardhat network

 ### Update ABI.js